 Yoga Fundamentals – Beginners Yoga Brisbane – If you are new to yoga and feel unsure about how difficult it will be then this is the class for you.
-Our experienced yoga instructors focus on showing you how to do the postures correctly to maximise the benefits.
+We will show you yoga postures for beginners and our experienced yoga instructors focus on showing you how to do these postures correctly to maximise the benefits.
 Poses are for beginners and modifications are provided should you find a pose difficult for any reason.

 We believe that the foundation of enjoying yoga is feeling confident in performing the postures and allowing your body to ease into the movements.

 A morning flow for all levels to gently open up the body.
-Starting with Sun Salutation sequence to target the areas that need waking up, then moving into holding postures a little longer for strengthening and balance.
-Ending with a short meditation.
-A light yet invigorating sequence, you will leave the class feeling refreshed, energised and ready to start your day.
+A light yet invigorating sequence to target the areas that need waking up before you begin your day.
+Leave the class feeling refreshed, energised and ready to start your day.
 Beginner friendly.

 As a new student to Knead Yoga you are eligible for a special intro offer.
 It would be our pleasure to introduce you to the wonderful benefits of Yoga and support you in your health goals.